dimitar-j/ar-drawing/README.md

 # About
-Utilizes Python OpenCV and contour + colour detection to draw on the live video capture using physical markers.
-The webcam will detect blue, orange, purple, and green colors.
-Use a colored marker for best results.
+Utilizes Python OpenCV and contour + colour detection for augmented drawing using physical markers.
+The webcam will detect blue, orange, purple, and green colors and draw their path on the live video capture.

 # Getting Started
 Simply execute main.py on a computer with a webcam: